Vedant-0102/DJ-Studio/README.md

 # DJ Studio
 DJ Studio is a modern web application that allows users to explore and play music tracks.
-It features a sleek design, responsive layout, and a user-friendly interface for discovering new music.
+With Control over 2 Decks, option to change the tempo, pitch, and volume of each track, it provides an immersive DJ experience.

 # Features